Here's How People Felt About Jennifer Lopez's Grammys Motown Tribute

 I really hope this @JLo “Motown Tribute” is fake... pic.twitter.com/MrF9xDZBJY— ChrYstina (@Chrissy_Elise) February 5, 2019

 A tribute to Motown is certainly important, given the company's place in music history.
-However, getting this performance right in terms of representation of Black artists is something that clearly means a lot to fans.
-Whether the Grammys will change their plan to utilize Lopez's talents in this way remains to be seen.
+However, getting this performance right in terms of representation of black artists is something that clearly means a lot to fans.
+Whether the Grammys will change their plan to utilise Lopez's talents in this way remains to be seen.

 Advertisement